wp-plugins/iire-social-lite/readme.txt

 == Changelog ==

-= 0.21 Make sure to deactivate and delete all prior versions! =
+= 0.22 Make sure to deactivate and delete all prior versions! =
+* Fix a bug in the Widget Alignment in the Widget Designer
+* Fix a bug in the Shortcode Alignment in the Shortcode Designer
+* Updated the code for the Widget Veritcal Orientation
+* Updated the code for the Shortcode Veritcal Orientation
+* Updated the dynamic CSS alignment for the widget and shortcode outputs
+* Updated the readme.txt file

+= 0.21 =
 * Removal of the link to the Google CDN JQuery UI remote library